wz27/AIND-Planning/README.md

 # Implement a Planning Search

+## Project Introduction

+In this project,

+A research review and an analyis of heuristics implemented are available in .pdf.

+Below are the project instructions.

 ## Synopsis

 This project includes skeletons for the classes and functions needed to solve deterministic logistics planning problems for an Air Cargo transport system using a planning search agent.